 It wasn’t always the case, but Google and other search engines are now prioritizing websites over social media profiles (even Google+).
 If you want your company to be among the first listed in SEO, then a website it the way to go.
 Google now scans through each page of your site and promotes those who feature the searched keywords more often.
 You’re also given priority when other pages (like your LinkedIn and Facebook profiles) link back to your site.
 Google is the new yellow pages, and if you want your business to be on the first page, a website is the best way to get there.

 LinkedIn and Facebook pages should absolutely be a part of your online strategy, but they shouldn’t be the whole thing.
 By creating a modern, mobile-optimized brand website, you’ll increase your credibility, set yourself apart from the crowd and stand out to search engines.
 In this technological age, not having a website can show younger clients and job candidates that your company isn’t embracing the tools available, and that could put you farther down their list of companies to work with.
 You want to show a complete online presence so you stay top of mind and can utilize every corner of cyberspace.
-New platforms should be embraced and leveraged, but not at the expense of a business staple.
+Embrace and leverage new platforms, but not at the expense of a business staple.